‘Tis the Season to Avoid Holiday Shopping Fraud

 Rest Confident, Your Money is Safe and Secure at Kirtland Credit Union, a message from our President & CEO.
 Learn More

-Phishing attempts are on the rise.
-Use caution if you receive a call, email, or text message that claims to be from Kirtland CU.
-Remember: we will never ask for your online banking access codes or credentials, or for you to transfer money.
-Learn more on our Fraud Awareness and Prevention Center.
+Use caution if you receive a call, email, or text message that appears to be from Kirtland Credit Union.
+Don’t click on links or call phone numbers in unsolicited messages.
+Remember: We will NEVER ask for your online banking access codes, credentials or for you to transfer money.

 ROUTING NUMBER: 307070050